 My father and my daughter, 2004.

 I am Professor of Economics and JIN Chair at the Mercatus Center, George Mason University.
 I hold degrees from George Mason University and New York University, where in both cases I studied the classical liberal traditions of economics.
 My teaching focuses on economic principles, public policy issues, and the liberal tradition of Adam Smith and Friedrich Hayek.

 I've published research on policy issues including toll roads, urban transit, auto emission, credit reporting, and the Food and Drug Administration.
 I've also written on spontaneous order, coordinaton, the discovery of opportunity, the demand and supply of assurance, why government officials believe in the goodness of bad policy, why people favor government intervention more than they should, and the relationship between liberty, dignity, and responsibility.
 Here is a short intellectual biography, of sorts.

 Lately my research dwells on Adam Smith.
 Here is an interview on Adam Smith (11 min).
 Russ Roberts and I produced a multipart audio book club on The Theory of Moral Sentiments.
-Also, here is an introductory lecture on Smith's ethical vision (and here is the ppt file).
+Also, here is an introductory lecture on Smith's ethical vision.
 And here is a podcast on my book Knowledge and Coordination: A Liberal Interpretation.
 Here is 30 min Youtube on the book.
 Here is a positive review of the book.